 With regards to AFN, it seems that the relationship with Bristol only lasted a couple of years and by 1947 was wholly owned by the Adlington family.
 AFN was ultimately bought by Porsche because AFN had become their UK distributor during the 1950s.
 Even though that arrangement lasted for 9 years, the Aldington family later sold the AFN business to Porsche in 1987.

-Archie Nash had left AFN early to start several engineering businesses, one of which was the Fraser Nash group who went bust in the early 1990s and was the one acquired by Kamcorp.
+Archie Nash had left AFN early to start several engineering businesses, one of which was the Frazer Nash group who went bust in the early 1990s and was the one acquired by Kamcorp.

 Kamcorp wanted Bristol to come back into production and since acquiring the assets have been focused not only on parts and servicing for the older cars, however they have also been developing a new car: the Bullet, which has just recently been announced.
 It is a throwback – powered by a BMW sourced (yet rebuilt by Bristol) V8, it has design cues back to the mid 1950s 405 with a hint of AC Cobra mixed in.

 The Bristol is truly one of the world’s rarest cars on the market today.
 They are made even rarer because they have no dealer network – you buy from the factory showroom in London.
 If you look at their web site you can see the Bullet and also the used cars the factory sells – some very reasonably priced.
 One day when I’ve made my pots of cash I’ll have one!
 Don’t wake me, it’s a great dream…